We can be Healthy without Animal Products

 The Physicians Committee for Responsible Medicine has introduced The New Four Food Groups.
 ‘This no-cholesterol, low-fat plan supplies all of an average adult’s daily nutritional requirements’ including ‘nutrients once only associated with meat and dairy products—namely, protein and calcium.’

 These four food groups include fruits, whole grains (such as bread, rice, pasta and cereal), legumes (such as beans, lentils, chick peas and soy products), and vegetables.
 Obviously vegans eat their fruit like everyone else.
 The other three groups can be easily be achieved by eating “balanced meals” for most lunches and dinners.
 Balanced meals contain a source of carbohydrate, protein and vegetables.
-Vegan Outreach show how this can be done, in their ‘Guide to Cruelty-Free Eating’:
+Vegan Outreach explain how you can create vegan versions of your favourite meals and even offer a 10 weeks to vegan program.

 This gives an endless number of meals that can be created: tortillas with kidney beans and vegetables; pasta with lentils and vegetables; rice with tofu and vegetables; vegan burgers with salad; tacos with refried beans and salad…